-In this paper, we propose an efficient method of link mapping in multi-domain virtual network embedding context, which jointly consider the mapping of intra and peering links.
-In our approaches, the peering links are mapped simultaneously along with intra domain links.
-Our approaches are based on information usually disseminated by classical routing protocol (like BGP), thus it is ready to be deployed in current Internet architecture.
+In this paper, we propose an efficient framework of link mapping in multi-domain virtual network embedding context, which jointly consider the mapping of intra and peering links.
+In our approach, the peering links are mapped simultaneously along with intra domain links.
+Our approach is based on information usually disseminated by classical routing protocol (like BGP).
 Our simulation results prove that this solution results in better utilization of substrate resources.

 The rest of this paper is organized as follows.
 Section II provides an overview of the related work.
 Section III presents our network model.
-Section IV and section V present our multi-domain VNE solutions.
-The evaluation results are shown in section VI.
-Section VII concludes this paper.
+Section IV presents our multi-domain VNE solution.
+The evaluation results are shown in section V. Section VI concludes this paper.